Saturday, 18 April 2026

 So, why didn’t I write this up for the book.
 It seemed too backward-facing.
 And it seemed authoritarian, as I was unwilling to define one version of the Past and one set of acceptable attitudes.
 Maybe also because it doesn’t coincide with the poetry I was writing about.
 Describing what poets don’t do has a limited reach.
 Although I do have time to admire something like David Ashford’s John Company, dealing with the colonial past in India, or Jay Gao’s Katabasis, which deals with an effectively colonial war in Iraq.
 I have to observe how late in the day this critical memory is coming.

 A topic I don’t include is 50s war films.
+Information is that there were 443 British war films made during the 1950s.
 My feeling is that these war films give an insight into Reform voters, the patriotic vote.
 I want to make a connection because my goal is to end up with one society, one government.
 We are all in the same boat.
 The problem with these films was partly their continuity with wartime propaganda.
 Stuart Hylton’s book on the home front records how the main street of Reading was bombed.
 The newspapers could not report the story even though everyone could see that their shopping street wasn’t there any more.
 Only several weeks later could they run the story.
 The media world was heavily controlled by the government.
 After the war, people wanted the untold stories.
 The stories had directly affected their lives.
 The films never supplied this.They tried to revive the uncritical mood of the war years and avoided the risk of showing what had gone wrong.
 Also, war films were amazingly popular.
 This meant that the industry was too eager to go with projects that were badly thought out and without the requisite talent and intelligence.
 The contract between the industry and the audience was not kept, and so the films got a bad reputation.
 There is a claim that the collective films were brought to an end by the enmity of a bloc of intellectuals, but the film industry had no interest in intellectuals.
 The reasons why the series came to an end are as I have set out already.
 The Sixties came along with a boom in satire and in subversion which was not conducive to war films.
 Certain parts of the audience interpreted this as a lack of concern for the broad collective, an exit from ideals of coherence and shared effort.
 Although anti-authoritarian, it could be interpreted as a hasty exit from the social contract.

 Robert Murphy, on-line, has suggested that there was a dip in the popularity of war films between 1943 and 1950.
 People just got fed up with the war, and wanted entertainment at night.
 This would explain why the Fifties war films, however successful, were influenced by nostalgia and unwilling to explore deeper issues about the war.
 He also says that the post-1950 variant was more oriented towards officers as heroes than the wartime variant of film.
 I had not been aware of this, but during the war the unstated rules of propaganda meant that there was a stress on collective thinking, and working-class characters, as an inevitable part of the package.
 This suggests that the task of propaganda actually raised the standards of the film industry, dragging it out of the clutches of showbiz and towards something more memorable and less individualistic.